Masters Internships in Counseling 2016 - 2017

 SUPERVISION/TRAINING: Interns receive l hour per week individual supervision with a senior staff member who is a licensed Clinical Mental Health Counselor or licensed Social Worker (determined by home program requirements), 1 hour per week supervision/staff meeting, 1 hour per week group case consultation/seminars, and 1 hour per week peer supervision/training.
 Senior staff members are always available for consultation on an âas neededâ or crisis basis.
 We provide a thorough one-week orientation prior to the start of the internship, and various trainings throughout the year.

 EVALUATION: Interns are evaluated in accordance with their program requirements.
 However, evaluation is always an on-going, collaborative process throughout the internship.

 Candidate application should include a cover letter, resume, and three letters of recommendation (at least one should be from a current faculty member).
-Applications must be received by February 13, 2015.
-Once application is received, an interview will be scheduled for either February 19 or 20.
+Applications must be received by February 12, 2016.
+Once the application is received, an interview may be extended for a time within the following two weeks.
 Interviews take approximately 4 hours.

 For more information or questions contact: